AccessLint/screenreaders/README.md

     $ npx auto-vo --url https://example.com --times 5

 `--url URL` - where URL is the url to test

-`--times n` - where n is the number of times to move the VoiceOver cursor
+`--limit n` - where n is the maximum number of cursor moves

+`--until s` - where s is a search term, after which the script ends. supercedes `--limit`.

 ### Node Module